ninanoo/PoR/README.md

 <br/>

-# PoR ( Proof of Relevancy )
+# PoR ( Proof of Relevance )

-### Blockchain Consensus Algorithm determined by Relevancy
+### Blockchain Consensus Algorithm determined by Relevance

-PoR is a blockchain consensus algorithm that the next block is determined by relevancy.
+PoR is a blockchain consensus algorithm that the next block is determined by relevance.
-The relevancy is obtained from the proprietary information of each block between adjacent blocks.
+The relevance is obtained from the proprietary information of each block between adjacent blocks.
-The relevancy can also be created from the work of PoW or the stake of PoS.
+The relevance can also be created from the work of PoW or the stake of PoS.
 In this document, the asymmetric key pair of each block used to generate the signature is also used as the proprietary information.

 It uses a hash chain of Bitcoin, but has a dual chain structure such as Bitcoin-NG.